 - Poor functioning in daily activities, including work or school

-- Difficulty managing emotions, or dealing with depression or anxiety
+- Difficulty managing emotions.
+For example, dealing with symptoms of depression or anxiety

-Although knowing the warning signs is significant, it is important to understand that individuals who self-harm are often secretive.
+Knowing the warning signs is significant.
+Although, it is important to understand that individuals who self-harm are often secretive.
 People struggling frequently go to significant lengths to conceal any physical signs of the self-harm.
-This means, they may wear clothing that provides coverage, such as long pants and long sleeved shirts.
-Alternatively, they may choose to self-harm in areas of the body that are not readily visible, such as the inner thigh or stomach areas.
+This means they may wear clothing that provides coverage, such as long pants and long sleeved shirts.
+Alternatively, they may choose to self-harm in areas of the body that are not readily visible.
+Such as the inner thigh or stomach areas.

 How You Can Help

-If you have a teenager who struggles with self-harm, it is important to seek the support of a mental health professional.
-However, there are some things you can do to help support your child through this difficult time.
+If your teenager is struggling with self-harm, it’s important to seek the support of a mental health professional.
+However, there are actions you can take to help support your child through this difficult time.